edalorzo/fundamental-programming/README.rst

      });
   }

-In the code above, if the DAO fails to retrieve a record from the database due to e.g. a query timeout, Spring would wrap that failure into a `QueryTimeoutException`_ which is also a `TransientDataAccessException`_ and our ``RetryTemplate`` would retry that operation up to 3 times before it surrenders.
+In the code above, if the DAO fails to retrieve a record from the database due to e.g., a query timeout, Spring would wrap that failure into a `QueryTimeoutException`_ which is also a `TransientDataAccessException`_ and our ``RetryTemplate`` would retry that operation up to 3 times before it surrenders.

 **How about transient error models?**

-When we send error models back to our clients we can also take advantage of knowing if a given exception is transient or not.
-This information let us tell the clients that they could retry the operation after certain back off period.
+When we send error models back to our clients, we can also take advantage of knowing if a given exception is transient or not.
+This information let us tell the clients that they could retry the operation after a certain back off period.

 .. code-block:: java